Whether you like gluten free beer or not (and no matter which you might like), this gluten free beer battered fish and chips recipe is sure to please!

-I did get permission to share a reader’s pic of his cod made with a similar recipe and my gfJules Flour (thanks Dave A!).
+As for fish, I prefer flounder, but another reader swears by using cod.
+He shared this yummy pic of his gluten free beer battered fish made with a similar recipe and my gfJules Flour (thanks Dave A!).
 He used this great gluten free beer batter fish recipe from Amanda at EatatOurTable who also loves using my gfJules Flour for her recipe.

 Enjoy this beer battered fish and chips recipe…sure to please even the pickiest eater!

-Wash potatoes well, then poke several times with a fork.
+If using large potatoes, wash well, then poke several times with a fork.
 Place on a baking sheet and bake for 30-45 minutes, or until fork-tender.
 In the alternative, microwave the potatoes for 7-10 minutes, checking periodically and removing when fork-tender.
 Set aside and allow to cool.

 When cool enough to handle, slice into 1/4- 1/2 inch rounds (skin on) or cut on an angle into steak-fry-size wedges.